rostiq/my-file-explorer/README.md

 'npm install'

-to authorize dropbox api,  connect with me with +380936154023 or t.me/rostiknatkha or rostiknatkha@gmail.com to get new acces token
+if you can't authorize dropbox api,  connect with me with +380936154023 or t.me/rostiknatkha or rostiknatkha@gmail.com

-replace token in src/services/dropboxService.js

 enter terminal and type